python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

 Instructions for making a code change
 #####################################

-The central development branch is ``master``, which should be clean and ready for release at any time.
-In general, all changes should be done as feature branches based off of ``master``.
+The central development branch is ``main``, which should be clean and ready for release at any time.
+In general, all changes should be done as feature branches based off of ``main``.

 Here's how to make a one-off code change.

 1. **Choose a descriptive branch name.** It should be lowercase, hyphen-separated, and a noun describing the change (so, ``fuzzy-rules``, but not ``implement-fuzzy-rules``).
 Also, it shouldn't start with ``hotfix`` or ``release``.

-2. **Create a new branch with this name, starting from** ``master``.
+2. **Create a new branch with this name, starting from** ``main``.
 In other words, run:

    .. code-block:: bash

       $ git fetch upstream
-      $ git checkout master
+      $ git checkout main
-      $ git merge upstream/master
+      $ git merge upstream/main
       $ git checkout -b your-branch-name

 3. **Make a commit to your feature branch**.
 Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.